Our Streets and Open Spaces teams work every day to keep the city clean and tidy.

 We aim to maintain all residential streets to an acceptable standard of cleaning by sweeping.
 Our street-sweeping programme is supported by a deep-cleaning crew that carries out intensive cleans on residential streets as needed.

 We maintain the majority of street furniture such as benches, litter bins and dog bins.
-If you notice a problem with any street furniture, call 01223 458282.
+If you notice an issue with a litter bin that needs our attention, you can report this online:

 Stray and dead animals